-In year 2004 about 25 percent of time no congestions existed in the Nordic market region.
+In year 2005 about 32 percent of time no congestions existed in the Nordic market region.
 Finland forms usually own price area, especially during relatively dry water years in other Nordic countries.
 This leads to increased export from Finland to other Nordic countries, (e.g. years 2000 and 2003 in Table 2).
 Finland may form a common price area with Sweden especially when hydro power is abundant in other Nordic countries.
-Swedish regulatory authority (STEM) has in its report studied price differences in the Finland price area and the Sweden price area from year 2001 until June 2004.
-It was found out that price difference from the Finland price area to the Sweden price area (congestion from Finland to Sweden) existed during 15 percent of time and the price difference from the Sweden price area to the Finland price area (congestion from Sweden to Finland) existed about one percent of time.

 Counter trade is used to relieve both national and inter-regional congestions during the daily network operation.
 Costs of the counter trade are paid by TSO.
-Table 3 shows the costs of the counter trade paid by the Finnish TSO during the years 2000 - 2004.
+Table 3 shows the costs of the counter trade paid by the Finnish TSO during the years 2000 - 2005.